 The TBT Agreement imposes various obligations upon WTO member countries.
-They can be classified into substantive discipline on details of technical regulations, standards, and conformity assessment procedures (hereinafter referred to as "technical regulations etc.").
+They can be classified into substantive discipline on details of technical regulations, standards, and conformity assessment procedures (hereinafter referred to as "technical regulations etc.", see below i-iii) and procedural discipline related to establishing technical regulations etc. (see below iv)

 The main obligations of the member countries relating to technical regulations will be explained below.
 Since for standards and conformity assessment procedures the TBT Agreement includes disciplines parallel to those applying to technical regulations, they will not be dealt with in this document.
-Refer to Article 5 (conformity assessment procedures by central government agencies) and Annex 3 (code of good practice for the preparation, adoption and application of standards) of the TBT Agreement.
+With respect to standards and conformity assessment procedures, refer to Article 5 (conformity assessment procedures by central government agencies) and Annex 3 (code of good practice for the preparation, adoption and application of standards) of the TBT Agreement.